Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Introduction

 rather than the '$u-$formulation' seen in \eqref{a1}-\eqref{a2}.
-The existence of a uniform lower bound on the density makes this formulation more convenient, since we may divide by $\rho_{n}$ in the momentum equation \eqref{limsystem2} and directly obtain energy estimates on $\partial_{x}w_{n}$.
+The existence of a lower bound on the density (obtained in the proof of Theorem \ref{globalexistence}) makes this formulation more convenient, since we may divide by $\rho_{n}$ in the momentum equation \eqref{limsystem2} and directly obtain energy estimates on $\partial_{x}w_{n}$.
 In \cite{HCL} where the $u-$formulation was used instead, the authors were required to assume that the singular quantity $\lambda_{n}\partial_{x}u_{n}$ is uniformly bounded at time $t=0$ to complete the limit passage.
 We do not need to make such an assumption by working with $w_{n}$.
 It is worthwhile to note that in the distributional sense, our limiting system in $w-$form is (compare this with \eqref{HCL-L1}-\eqref{HCL-L3}):